 Using Smileys In WordPress

-Smilies, also known as “emoticons,” are used to convey emotions in your writing.
+Smileys, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂

 You can turn off this feature using plugins (see below), so that when you type 😉 in your post, you will see 😉 instead of ;-).

-The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smilie ;))
+The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smiley ;))

 For more information about using Smileys in WordPress, go here:

-(HTML Special Characters Helper WordPress plugin)
+(HTML Special Characters Helper plugin for WordPress)

-(Add HTML Special Characters Helper WordPress plugin)
+(Add HTML Special Characters Helper – WordPress plugin)

-(HTML Special Characters functionality)
+(HTML Special Characters)

 (HTML Special Characters – See more link)

-(HTML Special Characters – Complete character list)
+(HTML Special Characters – Complete list of characters)

 (Character added to post in Visual mode)

-(HTML Entities Button WordPress plugin)
+(HTML Entities Button)

-(HTML Entities Button Toolbar Functionality – Text Editor)
+(HTML Entities Button Items)

-This plugin lets you convert special characters to HTML entities …
+The HTML Entities Button plugin allows you to convert special characters to HTML entities …